PeaceofGoddev/LITA_CAPSTONE_PROJECT/README.md

 ## Tool Used
 - Microsoft Excel.
-  i.
-Data Cleaning such as removing duplicate records ii.
-Analysis and Report Summary Generation iii.
-Visualization of the report through Pivot tables
+  1. Data Cleaning such as removing duplicate records
+  2. Analysis and Report Summary Generation
+  3. Visualization of the report through Pivot tables
 - SQL